 Interim suspension - In extraordinary circumstances, as more fully described in Article XI, "Policy and Procedure for Involuntary Leave," a Student may be placed on an involuntary leave at any time, including during the Student Conduct Process.
-Additionally, the Senior Vice President for Student Life, in their discretion, may suspend a Student from the University and/or any University Property, including a Living Learning Center(s), during the Student Conduct Process.

-Interim supportive actions - In an effort to protect student safety and wellbeing, the University may at any time take non-punitive interim and supportive measures, such as requiring temporary or long-term room reassignment(s).
+Additionally, the Senior Vice President for Student Life, or their designee, may suspend a Student from the University and/or any University Property, including a Living Learning Center(s), during the Student Conduct Process.
+Interim supportive actions - In an effort to protect student safety and wellbeing, the University may at any time take interim supportive measures such as requiring temporary or long-term room reassignment(s).

-- х.
-Multiple Respondents - where more than one Student is charged with engaging in Prohibited Conduct that arises from the same factual situation, the Executive Director of Student Conduct in their discretion, may permit the Student Conduct Process and the Hearing/Appeal, if applicable, to proceed jointly or separately. - Time Period to Submit an Incident Report Form Incident Report Forms xi. should be submitted as soon as possible after the alleged Prohibited Conduct occurs, and generally no later than three (3) months after the date of the alleged Prohibited Conduct.
+- x.
+Multiple Respondents where more than one Student is charged with engaging in Prohibited Conduct that arises from the same factual situation, the Executive Director of Student Conduct in their discretion, may permit the Student Conduct Process and the Hearing/Appeal, if applicable, to proceed jointly or separately. - xi.
+Time Period to Submit an Incident Report Form Incident Report Forms should be submitted as soon as possible after the alleged Prohibited Conduct occurs, and generally no later than three (3) months after the date of the alleged Prohibited Conduct.
 Although there is no deadline by which an Incident Report Form must be submitted, the University may ultimately be unable to adequately administer the Student Conduct Process if too much time has passed or if the students involved have graduated.
-Decisions with respect to accepting a conduct charge(s) after three (3) months will be made in the discretion of the Executive Director of Student Conduct.
+Decisions with respect to accepting a conduct charge(s) after three (3) months will be made at the discretion of the Executive Director of Student Conduct.

-B. Initiating the Student Conduct Process:
+B. The Student Conduct Process: Formal Student Conduct Process

-The Student Conduct Process generally begins in one of the following ways:
+The Formal Student Conduct Process generally begins in one of the following ways: